sew525/sew525.github.io/README.md

 # GDP per capita and life satisfaction
 This scatterplot graph shows how GDP per capita is directly related to life satisfaction.
 If your country has a higher GDP average, you are liekly higher on the life satisfaction scale.
 The [data](https://docs.google.com/spreadsheets/d/1GqouSzpED6AiwiO778FcIerDmM27A0sXcteGO7Dvad8/edit#gid=0) was provided by our professor since it was an in-class assignment.
 ![GDP graph](https://github.com/sew525/sew525.github.io/blob/main/2017_Life_Satisfaction_and_GDP_per_capita_Life_satisfaction__chartbuilder.png?raw=true)

+# Taylor Swift album sales
+I decided to do my personal scatterplot graph on one of my favorite artists, Taylor Swift.
+She is arguably the biggest artist in the world and has extremely impressive album sales.
+The [data](https://chartmasters.org/2022/07/taylor-swift-albums-and-songs-sales/) was collected from chartmasters.com.